tbhi/simple-gh-release-install/README.md

-# Simple Github Release Installer
+# Simple Github/Codeberg Release Installer

 Script to install the latest release from a github project